sapegin/sapegin.me/src/content/blog/bower.md

 Package managers simplify installing and updating project dependencies, which are libraries that it uses: jQuery, Fotorama, everything that is used on your site and isn’t written by you.

-Browsing all the library sites, downloading and unpacking the archives, copying files into the projects—all of this is replaced with a few commands in the terminal.
+Browsing all the library sites, downloading and unpacking the archives, copying files into the projects — all that is replaced with a few commands in the terminal.

 Many programming languages have standard package managers, which developers use to install all libraries: gem for Ruby, pip for Python and others.
 For server-side JavaScript there is npm (reasons why it’s not suitable for client-side are below), but client-side JavaScript until recently didn’t have anything.
 There were many different package managers (Jam, Component, Volo, Ender), but the majority of them never became popular, and there is little sense in package managers that can’t install the right packages.

-Bower is not the standard package manager for client-side JavaScript, but the most popular one: currently there are more than sixteen thousand packages.
+Bower is not the standard package manager for client-side JavaScript, but the most popular one: now there are more than sixteen thousand packages.

-Bower doesn’t prescribe to the user its own build tool, or to the developer a method of including libraries (AMD, CommonJS, etc.) All Bower does is install the right versions of the packages that the project needs and their dependencies.
+Bower doesn’t impose on the user its own build tool, or on the developer a method of including libraries (AMD, CommonJS, etc.) All Bower does is install the right versions of the packages that the project needs and their dependencies.
 In other words: it downloads source files for the right libraries and everything they need into a special folder.
 Everything else is up to the developer.

 ## Why not npm

 The main difference between npm and Bower is the approach for installing package dependencies. npm installs dependencies for each package separately, and as a result makes a big package dependency tree (`node_modules/grunt/node_modules/glob/node_modules/...`), where there could be several version of the same package.
 For client-side JavaScript this is unacceptable: you can’t add two different version for jQuery or any other library to a page.
-With Bower each package is installed once (jQuery will always be in the `bower_components/jquery` folder, regardless of how many packages depend on it) and in the case of a dependency conflict, Bower simply won’t install the package incompatible with one that’s already installed.
+With Bower each package is installed once (jQuery will always be in the `bower_components/jquery` folder, regardless of how many packages depend on it) and if there’s a dependency conflict, Bower won’t install the package incompatible with one that’s already installed.

 ## Installing Bower